robertmc0/modules-test/modules/insights/associations/README.md

 - Deploys the Microsoft.Insights dataCollectionRuleAssociations resource
 - This module depends on an existing DCR.
 Use the `dataCollectionRuleId` param to reference it.
-- More so, this module requires an existing VM to be referenced. specifiy the VM name you wish to associate with the DCR using the `virtualNamineName`.
+- More so, this module requires an existing VM to be referenced. specifiy the VM name you wish to associate with the DCR using the `virtualMachineName`.
 The module will use the `Microsoft.Compute virtualMachines` resource to find the existing VM.
 - Optionally, a data collection endpoint may also be associated with the DCR if specified

 ## Parameters